 Biking, hiking and great outdoors: With hundreds of miles of quiet roads and gentle slopes, Brittany is perfect for hiking, cycling or motor biking.
 Brittany offers over 2,000 kilometers of posted hiking and biking paths, which are accessible year round.
 A perfect way to discover Brittany and its heritage.

-Golf in Brittany: A total of 27 courses dot Brittany’s landscape, many overlooking the coastal cliffs.
+Golf: A total of 27 courses dot Brittany’s landscape, many overlooking the coastal cliffs.
 Brittany offers courses suitable for the casual enthusiast and the season player alike.
 Below are five courses we like.

 - Golf Cesson-Sévigné – www.ville-cesson-sevigne.fr/